Sable (building): Amenities

 Most of the building's shared social space features are located on the 9th floor.
 This includes a 24/7 concierge service, a heated swimming pool, a pool patio, a BBQ, a green space, a fully equipped gym with classes, outdoor lounges with fire pits, a post room, the Urby Kitchen (a space dedicated to classes and events), filtered water stations, cultural events, food tasting and local chef Q&As throughout the year, and currently has two restaurants, Canard Cafe and DOMODOMO sushi.

 Transportation

 The complex is within a 10-minute walk of three PATH stations: Exchange Place, Grove Street, and Newport.
 The Harborside Hudson-Bergen Light Rail (HBLR) station is directly in front of the building.
 The Harborside Ferry Terminal, which operates the NY Waterway ferry, is located right next to the HBLR station as well, in addition to the Paulus Hook ferry terminal being a 10-minute walk away.
 Two Academy Bus Lines routes stop nearby.

 Additionally, several NJ Transit bus lines stop near Urby, all of which stop at Exchange Place.

 Acquisition and Rebranding

 On April 22, 2025, Veris Residential acquired Ironstate Holdings’ 15% stake in Jersey City Urby for $38.5 million.
 Veris Residential assumed complete ownership and management over the property, renaming the property to Sable.
 However, Ironstate Holding still has approvals to develop the second and third towers of Jersey City Urby.

+Urby Phase 2 and 3

+In 2022, new renderings were revealed for the second and third phase of Urby by Ironstate Development and Roseland Residential Trust, changing the design from the Jenga-like appearance to lack offsets and be more straight in appearance.
+The design kept the buildings at 69-stories and 677 feet (206 meters).
+These two towers were to consist of 1,606 residences, broken down into 95 studios, 1,128 one-bedrooms, and 383 two-bedrooms; as well as 164 hotel rooms, 32,000 square feet of retail space split amongst five storefronts.
+Two of the storefronts will be facing Harborside Park, which is getting improvements, including a pedestrian walkway which opposes Harborside Plaza 5.
+The new towers will be connected by a finished rooftop.
+On the second floor, there will be a fitness center and an indoor pool.
+The third phase would also include a 272-space parking garage, including a valet-option.
+The roof of the parking garage will contain an outdoor pool and a landscaped garden hill.